michaeleii/comm-documentation/docs/pages/login-form-tutorial.md

 ## Pre-requisites

-- Basic knowledge of HTML and CSS and how to use them to build a simple web page.
+- Basic knowledge of HTML and CSS - how to use them to build a simple web page.
-- Basic knowledge of Node.js and Express.js and how to use them to build a simple web application.
+- Basic knowledge of Node.js and Express.js - how to create routes and knowledge of what a middleware is.
-- Basic knowledge of EJS and how to use it to render HTML templates.
+- Basic knowledge of EJS - how to use it to render HTML templates.
-- Basic knowledge of middlewares and how to use them in Express.js.
 - Abilty to use the terminal to run commands.

 ## Project Structure